 Fairhaven College admits students at all levels: directly from high school, Running Start students, transfer students from other colleges, and also students who are already enrolled at WWU.
-We admit students every quarter.
+We admit students fall, winter and spring quarters.
 Because we are a small college, we often have selective admission.

 Students must simultaneously apply to both Western Washington University and Fairhaven College.
-The Fairhaven College Admissions Coordinator will contact you to schedule an interview once your application is received.
+Kate Di Nittto: Enrollment & Orientation Manager will contact you to schedule an interview once your application is received.
 Take a look at our application requirements and deadlines on our Admissions page.

 When a new student enters Fairhaven College we provide a credit evaluation which indicates those courses we accept that count toward graduation from Western, as well as those credits which waive Fairhaven College's Core requirements.
 See our Advising pages for more information.